Home > Europe > Poland > Warsaw Layover Guide From Chopin Airport: Top Sights in 6–12 Hours

 Where to Sleep in Warsaw During a Long Layover - Kapsula Hotel

 After about five hours of walking around Warsaw during my long layover, I was feeling so exhausted I couldn’t stay awake.
 I called my parents to let them know my travel progress and told my mother I was going to find a nice bench to sleep on.
 My mother told me under no circumstances was I to sleep outside and that I needed to get a hotel.
-Even at age 41, I still had to listen to my mother, so I set off to find an inexpensive hotel.
+Even at age 41 (at the time), I still had to listen to my mother, so I set off to find an inexpensive hotel.

 I ended up finding the perfect option, the Kapsula Capsule Hotel Warsaw.
 This hotel was perfect for a few hours of sleep as the nightly rate was 78 PLN (~$18.00).
-I had never stayed in a capsule hotel in Warsaw before and was excited to share this unique experience with my readers.
+I had never stayed in a capsule hotel before and was excited to share this unique experience with my readers.

 Kapsula Capsule Hotel - Warsaw, Poland